 Walker’s long-time girlfriend, the woman he reportedly wanted to marry, was apparently left with nothing.
 Boyfriends and girlfriends have no legal relief in this sad scenario, and it happens far too often.
 It goes without saying that Walker would have wanted to take care of his girlfriend for the rest of her life.
 However, since he failed to update his estate plan, she probably will not receive a penny.

 You should consider your estate plan to be a living and breathing document; when your life changes, your estate planning documents should change along with it.
 This is why having a great relationship with a reputable estate planning attorney is so important.
-If you are interested in creating an estate plan or have any questions regarding your current estate plan, please contact the experienced estate planning attorneys at Lonich Patton Ehrlich Policastri for further information.
-The attorneys at Lonich Patton Ehrlich Policastri have decades of experience handling complex estate planning matters, including living wills and trusts, and we are happy to offer you a free consultation.
+If you are interested in creating an estate plan or have any questions regarding your current estate plan, please contact the experienced estate planning attorneys at Lonich Patton Erlich Policastri for further information.
+The attorneys at Lonich Patton Erlich Policastri have decades of experience handling complex estate planning matters, including living wills and trusts, and we are happy to offer you a free consultation.

 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may detail general legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.